I present three examples to demonstrate how the MMMM can be applied to analyze spatial, network, and aggregation problems.

 # LSTAT = percentage working-class population

-Let us first consider three canonical spatial regression models:
+First, we examine three canonical spatial regression models:

 More information on those models and combinations of them can be found in Gibbons, Overman & Patacchini 2015.